Roger McGuinn: Personal life

-McGuinn married Susan Bedrick in 1963; however, the marriage was subsequently annulled.
+McGuinn married Susan Bedrick in 1963.
+The marriage was subsequently annulled.
 From December 1966 to November 1971, he was married to Dolores DeLeon.
-A fellow adherent of Subud, DeLeon changed her name to Ianthe in 1967 but reverted to her original name after the dissolution of their marriage.
+A fellow adherent of Subud (which he was part of at that time), DeLeon changed her name to Ianthe in 1967 but reverted to her original name after the dissolution of their marriage.
 With DeLeon, McGuinn fathered two sons, filmmaker Patrick McGuinn and Henry McGuinn.
 Immediately following their divorce, McGuinn married a third time, to Linda Gilbert in November 1971; this marriage also ended in divorce in June 1975.

-McGuinn left Subud in 1977, the same year that he met his fourth and current wife and business manager, Camilla; they married in April 1978.
-Since that time, the McGuinns have practiced evangelical Christianity.
+In 1977, he met his fourth and current wife and business manager, Camilla; they married in April 1978.